 Zoho vs Salesforce - Which CRM is better?

-For your business to succeed in today’s market, it’s absolutely imperative that you leverage the information you have on your customers.
-Every time someone makes a purchase or engages with your brand, you capture their information - and this data can be used to develop and deliver services and products that are directly tailored to your target audience.
+If your business wants to succeed in today's competitive market, it’s imperative that you leverage all the data and information you have on your customers.
+You see, every time someone makes a purchase or engages with your brand, you can capture their information, and this data can be used to develop, deliver and target services and products directly tailored to your target audience.
+Are you questioning whether it's actually essential for modern businesses?
+If that's the case, you should have a look at how CRM is the secret behind Amazon's success.

 The Costs of CRM

-As a result, Zoho is generally a wise choice for smaller businesses on a tighter budget.
-However, if you run a large organisation and can afford the prices, you can greatly benefit from choosing Salesforce as your CRM provider.
+Firstly, there is a clear price difference between our two CRM solutions.
+It's not exactly a secret that Salesforce can be much more expensive than Zoho, which is a more recent CRM contender.
+As a result, Zoho is generally a wise choice for smaller businesses on a bit of a tighter budget.
+However, if you run a large organisation and can afford the high costs, you can greatly benefit from choosing Salesforce as your CRM provider.

-While being far from as customizable as Salesforce, Zoho can still fulfill your basic needs.
-However, if you predict that you will need a development team to fully customize your Zoho CRM, you might as well be better off just paying for Salesforce.
+While being far from as customisable as Salesforce, Zoho can still fulfil your basic needs and requirements.
+However, if you suspect that you might need a full development team to fully customise your Zoho CRM, you might just be better off paying the full price for Salesforce.
+With that being said, let's take a look at some of the key CRM features and what our two CRM alternatives can offer you.

 Opportunity tracking is a key feature in any CRM system.
 Zoho recently revamped their opportunity tracker, and they now have a new timeline where your sales team can instantly view a customer’s data and previous interactions with other employees.
 The feed is chronological.
 Zoho’s new opportunity tracking feature is considered to be just as good as the one you can find in Salesforce.
 You can easily track accounts and sales leads, and there is also the option of automating your workflow by closing sales with pre-estimated quoting tools.
 An efficient and valuable time saver, right there.

-Salesforce allows you to do much of the same things: you can track your accounts, leads and opportunities in neat and relevante tabs.
+Salesforce allows you to do much of the same things: you can track your accounts, leads and opportunities in neat and relevant tabs.
 If you create a new lead, Salesforce will automatically generate a new task for you.
-These can, however, be customized later.
+These can, however, be customised later.

 If you have a large team at hand, it will be both helpful and time-saving to aggregate your report forecasts into one single dashboard.